Arzhura/Network_pipeline/README.md

 ## Installation

-Once every requirement is intall you just have to put your data inside data/ repository and launch the following command line :
+Once every requirement intalled you just have to put your data inside data/ repository and launch the following command line :

 ```sh
 bash network_pip.sh
 ```
-If you want to test first, you can use the data in data/minitoy_Rsolanacearum/ repository.
+You can use the data in data/minitoy_Rsolanacearum/ repository to verify your installation.

 ## Results